filamentgroup/enhance/README.md

 		ejs.load( "files/js/foo.js" );

-- `js`: Load a single JavaScript file.
+- `loadJS`: Load a single JavaScript file.
 Useful if JS filetype can not be guessed by filetype.
 Example:

 		// Load a single JavaScript file
-		ejs.css( "files/js/foo.php" );
+		ejs.loadJS( "files/js/foo.php" );

-- `css`: Load a single CSS file**.
+- `loadCSS`: Load a single CSS file**.
 Useful if JS filetype can not be guessed by filetype.
 Example:

 		// Load a single CSS file
-		ejs.css( "files/css/foo.php" );
+		ejs.loadCSS( "files/css/foo.php" );

 ** Note: dynamically loaded CSS is not guaranteed to render before the page content begins visually rendering (and thus, can cause a FOUC).
 Don't depend on it for styles that need to be there during initial page load.